sermon

 If you’re here today as an unbeliever, I want to ask, what would it take for you to believe?
 I’ve asked that question, and people are usually animated about that.
 Well, if God would just send a miracle.
 If he would just give me a sign, something to let me know he’s there and that he’s listening to me, some kind of miracle.
 I’ve come to believe that no matter what sign is given, no matter what is done, if they don’t believe from Scripture, they won’t believe regardless the magnitude of the sign.
 So, we must simply preach the sign of Jonah, the empty tomb, and repentance in the proclaimed word, and that’s sufficient for salvation.

-A Sign Demanded; A Sign Rejected
+I. A Sign Demanded; The Demand Rejected

 The context here in Matthew 12 is of a consistent attack on Jesus Christ by the Pharisees.
 That’s what the chapter’s all about, for the most part.
 Look at chapter 12:2, for example.
 It says that the Pharisees saw Jesus’ disciples going through the grain fields and began to attack him on the issue of the Sabbath.
 There are the Pharisees attacking him on what he does on the Sabbath.
 Again, we see the Pharisees in verse 14, at the end of this attack and after Jesus does a miracle of healing on the Sabbath, going out plotting how they might kill Jesus.
 The Pharisees are galvanizing an attack on Christ through unbelief and their plot to kill Jesus will succeed; they will murder him in the end.